-The Authority's assets were the subject of a year-end valuation as at 31 March 2024 to ensure that they are carried in the accounts at the most appropriate value under the fair value basis of measurement.
+The Authority's assets were the subject of a year-end valuation as at 31 March 2025 to ensure that they are carried in the accounts at the most appropriate value under the fair value basis of measurement.
+As a result, the book value of the Authority's assets has increased by some £50m.